Elle (magazine): International editions

+Elle India and Elle South Africa launched in 1996.
+Romanian and Norwegian editions launched the following year.
+An edition for Turkey launched in 1999.

+Elle Hungary and Elle Ukraine were launched in 2001.
+In 2002, a Croatian edition was launched.
+A Belgian edition launched in 2003, available in Dutch and French.

+Bulgarian, Serbian, and Slovenian editions launched in 2005.
+Danish and Indonesian editions launched in 2008.
-In 2012, Elle Lebanon was launched, however, it was quickly folded into Elle Oriental.

-Elle Kazakhstan started publication in February 2015.
+In 2012, Elle Lebanon was launched; however, it was quickly folded into Elle Oriental.
+A Kazakh edition began publication in February 2015.

-In February 2017 a digital edition launched for the Ivory Coast.
-It later begun publishing print issues.

 Elle Lithuania launched in February 2024, the magazine is published by the team who previously published L'Officiel Lithuania from 2010 till its closure in 2023.

-Elle Egypt launched digitally in April 2024, a print edition will be launched in September 2024.

-Elle Luxembourg launched in September 2024.
+Elle Luxembourg and Elle O'zbekiston began publication in September 2024.
+The Uzbek edition would close in November 2025 after payment disputes between the publishing company and editorial staff.